 Yes, it’s that bad.
 Wolverine #1 (2010, so it’s clear which Wolverine #1 I’m talking about) is a total waste of time, money, and certainly not least of all, paper.
 What the hell is this crap?
 I’m enjoying Wolverine: Weapon X, and I though Wolverine Origins was an inspired series of the highest order, but this… this is crap.
 There isn’t any other word for it.

 Logan meets with John Wraith, a buddy from way back in his Weapon X days at his church, where he’s a pastor.
-They talk about the darkness inside them, how they’re natural born killers and what not, which is shtick that’s getting a bit old as far as I’m concerned.
+They talk about the darkness inside them, how they’re natural-born killers and what not, which is shtick that’s getting a bit old as far as I’m concerned.
 He’s Wolverine, he’s violent, I GET IT!
 But here’s the twist: with Norman Osborn out of the picture and Logan’s new girlfriend, he’s feeling hopeful for the future, for maybe the first time in his life, and it scares him.
+Read the rest of this entry

 After watching the Avengers TV show trailer, I don’t think this is going to work.
 I’m sure it’ll be better than Marvel Superhero Squad, but will not be able to reach the bar set by Justice League and Justice League Unlimited.
 The fundamental problem might be that the show is being produced for Disney XD, which makes sense as Disney now owns Marvel.
 Here are some issues I’m seeing: